 As usual, we hear people say “this game is over.”
 The truth is I’ve been hearing people say exactly that for the past decade, as we’ve seen promotions ended, loopholes shut down, earnings structures change, and award charts devalued.
 But it hasn’t been the end, and it won’t be the end.
 Has the way in which we’re earning points shifted?
 Absolutely.
 But all things considered, the opportunities are as good as ever before.
 For example:

-- Big picture, credit cards are as rewarding as they’ve ever been, when you look at the combination of sign-up bonuses, long term perks, and points you can earn through everyday spend; cards like the Amex EveryDay® Preferred Credit Card, American Express® Gold Card, Citi Prestige® Card, and Chase Sapphire Preferred® Card offer an average of significantly more than one point per dollar spent
+- Big picture, credit cards are as rewarding as they’ve ever been, when you look at the combination of welcome bonuses, long term perks, and points you can earn through everyday spend; cards like the Citi Premier® Card (review), Amex EveryDay® Preferred Credit Card, American Express® Gold Card, Citi Prestige® Card, and Chase Sapphire Preferred® Card offer an average of significantly more than one point per dollar spent

 - Premium cabin products are as good as they’ve ever been — a decade ago you couldn’t redeem miles for a double bed or an onboard shower or an “apartment” on a plane